John Schofield: Civil War

 When the Civil War broke out, Schofield helped assure Missouri did not join the Confederacy.
 He became a major in the 1st Missouri Infantry Regiment and served as chief of staff to Maj.
 Gen. Nathaniel Lyon until Lyon's death during the Battle of Wilson's Creek (Missouri) in August 1861.
 Schofield acted with "conspicuous gallantry" during the battle, and decades later received the Medal of Honor for that action.

 Schofield was promoted to brigadier general of volunteers on November 21, 1861.
 From 1861 to 1863 he held various commands in the Trans-Mississippi Theater.
-He commanded the District of St Louis from that date to 10 April 1862, the Military District of Missouri from 5 June to 24 September 1862, and the District of Southwest Missouri to 10 November 1862.
-He led the Army of the Frontier from 12 October 1862 to 30 May 1863.
-He was promoted to major general of volunteers on November 29, 1862 at the age of 31, making him one of the youngest major generals in the Civil War.
+He commanded the District of St. Louis from that date to April 10, 1862, the Military District of Missouri from June 5 to September 24, 1862, and the District of Southwest Missouri to November 10, 1862.
+He led the Army of the Frontier from October 12, 1862 to May 30, 1863.
+He was promoted to major general of volunteers on November 29, 1862, at the age of 31, making him one of the youngest major generals in the Civil War.

-On 30 September 1862, a Federal brigade suffered a defeat at the First Battle of Newtonia in southwest Missouri.
-Both James G. Blunt and Schofield rushed to Newtonia, Missouri with reinforcements and sent the Confederate force fleeing south into Arkansas.
+On September 30, 1862, a Federal brigade suffered a defeat at the First Battle of Newtonia in southwest Missouri.
+Both James G. Blunt and Schofield rushed to Newtonia, Missouri, with reinforcements and sent the Confederate force fleeing south into Arkansas.
 The department commander Samuel Ryan Curtis created the Army of the Frontier with Schofield in command.
 Blunt led the 1st Division, James Totten the 2nd Division, and Francis J. Herron the 3rd Division.
 The army numbered 20,000 men, but probably 14,000 were fit for duty.
 Schofield's army crossed into northwest Arkansas on 17 October.
-Blunt's division soon moved west into Indian Territory where it won the Battle of Old Fort Wayne on 22 October.
+Blunt's division soon moved west into Indian Territory where it won the Battle of Old Fort Wayne on October 22.
 Meanwhile, Schofield with the 2nd and 3rd Divisions occupied Huntsville, Arkansas.
 Schofield's troops clashed with forces led by Thomas C. Hindman, and the Confederates retreated south on 29 October.
-On 4 November, with the approval of Curtis, Schofield's two divisions withdrew northeast to Springfield, Missouri while Blunt's division remained in northwest Arkansas.
+On November 4, with the approval of Curtis, Schofield's two divisions withdrew northeast to Springfield, Missouri while Blunt's division remained in northwest Arkansas.

 He was eventually relieved of duty in the West, at his own request, due to altercations with his superior Samuel R. Curtis.